jfsaaved/java-bootcamp-acn/week-01-introduction-to-coding/src/main/java/org/accenture/day04/day04_data_structures_algorithms.md

     The application must be able to process the data in various ways, including batch processing (processing large chunks of data at a time) and stream processing (processing data as it arrives).

 ---
-# Data Structure
-A **data structure** is a specialized format for organizing, storing, and managing data efficiently.
-## Common Data Structures in Java
+# Data Structures in Java

 | Data Structure | Description                      | Example Usage                       |
 | -------------- | -------------------------------- | ----------------------------------- |